-All Program-enrolled students are assigned an advisor upon acceptance to the College.
+All students enrolled in a credit program or in general education courses are assigned an advisor upon acceptance to the College.
 Students may request an appointment any time questions arise during the educational program or for advice on course planning and registration.
 A minimum of two appointments per semester is expected.